-- 2.1.1.
-Along California Gully from Maryborough Education Centre to Four Mile Creek and along the railway corridor to Dooleys Road. - 2.1.2.
-Along Prince Alfred Street to Talbot Primary School - 2.1.3.
-Along Davies Street to Bealiba Primary School - 2.1.4.
-Along Bull Street and Hospital Street to Dunolly Primary School - 2.1.5.
-Along Birch Street and Camp Street to Carisbrook Primary School - 2.1.6.
+2.1.1.
+Along California Gully from Maryborough Education Centre to Four Mile Creek and along the railway corridor to Dooleys Road.

+2.1.2.
+Along Prince Alfred Street to Talbot Primary School

+2.1.3.
+Along Davies Street to Bealiba Primary School

+2.1.4.
+Along Bull and Havelock Streets to Dunolly Primary School (on the side of the road with fewer intersections and driveways)

+2.1.5.
+Along Birch Street and Camp Street to Carisbrook Primary School

+2.1.6.
 Along Kars Street to Highview College and St Augustine's Primary School

 Action 2.2.
-Develop a signage and wayfinding strategy to improve local bicycle signage around Maryborough with a specific focus on directional and distance signage on the ground

-Action 2.3.
-Investigate gamification programs such as Beat the Street and the VitalityHealth Apple Watch deal to encourage all residents to use active transport options
+Develop a signage and wayfinding strategy to improve local bicycle signage around Maryborough with a specific focus on directional and distance signage on the ground Action 2.3.
+Investigate gamification programs such as Beat the Street and the VitalityHealth Apple Watch deal to encourage all residents to use active transport options efficiency, resilience and effectiveness